fiberplane/create-honc-app/cli/README.md

 See the [examples](/examples) folder for some sample APIs.

-We have an [awesome HONC list](https://github.com/fiberplane/create-honc-app/blob/main/awesome-honc.md) with further guides, use cases and examples.
+We have an [Awesome HONC repository](https://github.com/fiberplane/awesome-honc) with further guides, use cases and examples.